 5.0 Dice and Table Operation

-5.1 The Dealer shall be responsible for the control of, and retain, the Dice (except the Active Dice) in the Dice bowl (as referred to in rule 3.4(b)) at the table.
+5.1 The Dealer shall be responsible for the control of, and retain, the Dice (except the Active Dice) in the Dice bowl (as referred to in rule 3.1(d)) at the table.

-5.2 Upon receipt of the Dice at a table (whether at the start of play or during the course of play), the Dice shall be independently inspected by each of the Dealer and Game Supervisor and then placed in the Dice bowl (as referred to in rule 3.4(b)) or on the layout (as applicable).
+5.2 Upon receipt of the Dice at a table (whether at the start of play or during the course of play), the Dice shall be independently inspected by each of the Dealer and Game Supervisor and then placed in the Dice bowl (as referred to in rule 3.1(d)) or on the layout (as applicable).

 5.3 At the start of play: